Haran-vembiah/Azure_DevOps_Rest_API/doc/source/modules/sut_hci.rst

-Module 1
+sut_hci
 =========

-This is the content of module 1.
+This is the content of sut_hci package.

 .. automodule:: sut_hci.dev
    :members: